This article goes through the things you need to know before you make the decision to take a COVID vaccine.

 Let’s get started.
 So the goal is global vaccine coverage, i.e. to give everyone in the world the coronavirus vaccine, as soon as possible.
 Never before has a vaccination campaign been carried out at such a pace and volume, especially with a vaccine that was developed in record time and whose principle of action is completely new.
 Never before in the history of the world has a vaccine based on mRNA technology been injected into humans.

-We first need to understand the main features of the SARS-CoV-2 virus and the COVID-19 disease it causes in order to understand how the vaccine works and affects the body.
+First we need to understand the main features of the SARS-CoV-2 virus and the COVID-19 disease it causes in order to understand how the vaccine works and affects the body.
 Then we can ask, is the vaccine effective and safe?

 Coronaviruses are a tribe of RNA viruses that cause disease in humans and animals.
 Coronaviruses were discovered in the 1960s and found to be common causes of human rhinitis.
 Four of the seven coronaviruses that infect humans cause mild flu symptoms: OC43, HKU1, 229E, and NL63.